Paper Contribution: A Systematized Tautomer Database Resource

 The key contributions are:

-Comprehensive Rule Set: Development of 86 tautomeric transformation rules based on experimental literature, categorized into:
+Comprehensive Rule Set: Compilation of 86 tautomeric transformation rules (20 pre-existing CACTVS defaults plus 66 new rules derived from experimental literature), categorized into:

 - 54 Prototropic rules (classic H-movement tautomerism)